-In recent years, the supplements market has become saturated with natural bacteria products of all shapes and forms, boasting new delivery mechanisms, extremely high billions counts, numerous in-vitro tests and so on.
+In recent years, the supplements market has become saturated with natural bacteria products of all shapes and forms, boasting new delivery mechanisms, extremely high billions counts, numerous in-vitro (see Probiotics Learning Lab for more glossary terms) tests and so on.
 Whilst in-vitro tests are extremely important1, it doesn't matter if a bacterial strain survives stomach acidity if it hasn't been demonstrated to offer a health benefit to the host!
-When selecting a supplement with live cultures, it is therefore critical to question the number and quality of the human clinical trials behind it.
+When selecting a supplement with live cultures (see Probiotics Learning Lab), it is therefore critical to question the number and quality of the human clinical trials behind it.

 OptiBac on Trial

-With the OptiBac brand, you can recommend a well-researched range with confidence.
-We have more than 160 published human clinical trials on finished products in our range,2,3 more than 200 published clinical trials on individual strains in our range,4,5 and a further 16 ongoing clinical trials which are yet to be completed and/or published6.
+With the OptiBac brand, you can be confident that you're receiving a well-researched range.
+There are more than 160 published human clinical trials on finished products in the range,2,3 more than 200 published clinical trials on individual strains in the range,4,5 and a further 16 ongoing clinical trials which are yet to be completed and/or published6.

 In one significant clinical trial, 135 children were enrolled and randomly allocated into two groups.
 62 of the children received 'For babies & children' and 73 received a placebo, over a 3-month winter period.

 The group taking 'For babies & children' had a 25% relative risk reduction in infections compared to placebo, and a 40% decrease in the relative risk of missing a day of school.